karwanessmat/CSharpDesignPatterns/2_Structural Design Patterns/Flyweight/FlyWeight.md

 ## Overview

-The Flyweight design pattern is a structural pattern designed to reduce memory usage and enhance performance by efficiently sharing common parts of an object's state among multiple instances.
+The Flyweight design pattern is,Also known as: Cache, a structural pattern designed to reduce memory usage and enhance performance by efficiently sharing common parts of an object's state among multiple instances.
 This approach is beneficial in environments where a vast number of objects are created, and each object's memory footprint is significant.
 The Flyweight pattern minimizes resource consumption by reusing object instances, thereby increasing efficiency, especially in scenarios where similar objects are instantiated multiple times.

 ## Definition